mobxjs/mobx/docs/refguide/computed-decorator.md

 divided.get() // Recovered; Returns 1.5
 ```

-## Computeds with arguments?
+## Computeds with arguments

-Sometimes you might want to have a computed value that takes an argument, like:
+Sometimes you might want to have a computed value that takes one or more arguments.
+In such cases mobx-util's [`computedFn`](Mobx-util's `computedFn` now supports creating computeds for functions with arguments: https://github.com/mobxjs/mobx-utils#computedfn) can be used:

 ```typescript
 // Parameterized computed views: